 If it is determined that the teen parent is not willing or is unable to attend any educational activity, and is age 16 or over, place the teen parent in other activities, such as unsubsidized or subsidized employment.
 It is important that the teen parent work toward self-sufficiency, even if it is not in an educational activity.
 It remains the primary goal, however, to encourage the teen parent to complete high school or engage in other appropriate educational activities.

 When the teen parent is enrolled in an educational activity, send the “Teen Parent in Educational Activity” alert to inform FSD the recipient is attending school.
 It is extremely important that this alert is sent immediately upon verification of the attendance at an educational activity.
 FSD changes the work requirement code in FAMIS and the teen’s months of receipt of Temporary Assistance do not count toward their forty-five (45) month lifetime limit while they are attending high school or another educational activity.
-See System User Guide, Alerts, for further information regarding the teen parent alert.
+See the MWA System User Guide for further information regarding the teen parent alert.